Alfred Apps

-William Alfred Apps (born 1957) is a Canadian lawyer, businessman and prominent activist in both the Liberal Party of Canada and the Ontario Liberal Party.
+William Alfred Apps (born 1957) is a Canadian lawyer, businessman and prominent political activist who served as the national president of the Liberal Party of Canada and as vice president of the Ontario Liberal Party.
 Apps is associated with a number of philanthropic and charitable causes and is currently based in Toronto.

-Education
+Education and personal life

-Alfred Apps was born in Brantford, Ontario, in 1957, the son of Arthur Carlyle Apps (1933 - 2022) and Margaret Imogene (Gracey) Apps (1932–2005), the eldest of seven children.
+Alfred Apps was born in Brantford, Ontario, in 1957, the son of Arthur Carlyle Apps (1933–2022) and Margaret Imogene (Gracey) Apps (1932–2005), the eldest of seven children.
 He spent his formative years in Woodstock, Ontario and attended high school at Woodstock Collegiate Institute.
+Apps served as Prime Minister of his high school students' council in 1974–75.

-In 1979, he obtained his BA (Hons) in philosophy and economics from Huron University College at the University of Western Ontario.
-He graduated in law from the University of Toronto in 1984 and was called to the Ontario bar in 1987.
-Apps served as Prime Minister of his high school students' council in 1974–75 and as President of both the Huron College Student's Council in 1978–1979. and of the University Students' Council in 1979–1980.
+While completing his undergraduate studies at Huron Collage at the University of Western Ontario (now Huron University Collage at the Western University), he served as president of both the students' councils of the college in 1978-79 and the university in 1979-80.
+He obtained his undergraduate degree in philosophy and economics in 1979.
 He was the recipient of the 2017 Alumni Award of Distinction from Huron University College.

-Business background
+In 2019, Apps made a substantial donation to Huron for the restoration a historical building and turning it into Huron's international student hub.
+The building was formally named the Apps International House.

+He graduated from the University of Toronto law school in 1984 and was called to the Ontario bar in 1987.

+Apps was first married to Teri Kirk, a prominent corporate lawyer and later founder of the the Funding Portal, with whom he had a daughter.
+He was later married to author Danielle French, the podcaster who hosted Netflix's Taste of the Country, with whom he had four daughters, including Olivia Apps, captain of the Canadian Olympic Women's Rugby Team and Paris 2024 Olympic silver medalist.

+Professional career

 Apps joined Fasken as an associate in 1989 and was named partner in 1991.
 In 1993, he withdrew from the partnership on being named CEO of The Lehndorff Group (an international commercial real estate firm with assets in Canada, the United States and Europe), where he led a 47-lender $1 billion debt restructuring and oversaw the creation of one of Canada's first Real Estate Investment Trusts; ResREIT which merged into CAPREIT in 2004.